hpc2n/intro-linux/docs/filesystem.md

 - **mv file1.txt file2.txt**: renames <code>file1.txt</code> to <code>file2.txt</code>
 - **mv DIR1/ DIR2/**: renames directory <code>DIR1</code> to directory <code>DIR2/</code>
 - **mv file1.txt DIR1/**: moves the file <code>file1.txt</code> into the directory <code>DIR1/</code>
+- **mv -i file1.txt file2.txt**: interactive.
+Asks before overwriting if there is already a file with the destination name.
+- **mv -i DIR1/ DIR2/**: interactive.
+Asks before overwriting if there is already a directory with that name.

 !!!
 Note